 - Leaking or damaged water and gas piping. - Remove any flammable, corrosive or combustible materials near the water heater.

-If you lack the necessary skills required to properly perform this visual inspection or if the burner needs to be cleaned, get help from a qualified person.
+If you lack the necessary skills required to properly perform this visual inspection or if the burner and/or hot surface igniter assembly need to be cleaned, get help from a qualified person.

 T&P Relief Valve Maintenance